 Take an online fitness class

-Many fitness companies, personal trainers, and health organizations are making on-demand fitness classes available.
+Many fitness companies, personal trainers, and health organizations have made on-demand fitness classes available.
 If you’ve been curious about trying a Zumba class or want to get back into yoga, now is a great time to do so.
 There are numerous exercise routines that require no equipment other than internet access.

 Talk to a counselor or therapist

 If you are feeling overwhelmed or concerned about how to handle adapting to the new normal, it’s okay to reach out for help.
-Many employees have EAP plans that include free or discounted counseling sessions that can be conducted virtually or over the phone.
+Many health care providers and third-party providers have counseling sessions that can be conducted virtually or over the phone.
 It may even help to talk with a close friend about your concerns and how you are feeling.
 We’re all in this together.

 Try new healthy recipes

-With extra time being spent inside, now is a great time to focus on healthy eating.
-Use this time to invest in trying new healthy dishes and become more mindful of how you nurture your body.
+It's always a great time to focus on healthy eating.
+Invest in trying new healthy dishes and become more mindful of how you nurture your body.
 It can be natural to stress eat or crave comfort foods, but being aware of how you’re eating can help maintain focus on well-being.

 Information shared from authorities and news media can sometimes be scary and overwhelming.
 It’s important to take breaks from watching, reading, or listening to news stories, especially on social media.
 Take time to meditate, read a book, or watch a movie—anything to help you unwind and separate your mind from stressors.